 Radon is a radioactive element which occurs naturally in earth materials.
 Exposure to high concentrations of radon is known to increase the risk of lung cancer.
 Accurate mapping of its occurrence can help identify households potentially at risk from exposure to radon and assist with highlighting high radon areas for future development.
-In Ireland, the radon risk map is produced from indoor radon measurements by the Office of Radiological Protection of the Environmental Protection Agency (EPA) .
+In Ireland, the radon risk map is produced from indoor radon measurements by the Environmental Protection Agency (EPA) .
 In areas where few measurements exist there may be difficulty in determining radon risks.
 Geological Survey Ireland is working with the EPA to understand and predict natural sources of radon in rocks, soils and waters nationwide, as part of the National Radon Control Strategy.

 Geological Survey Ireland’s Radon Working Group (consisting of geochemistry, geophysics and groundwater experts) is undertaking in-house projects and research partnerships in order to research the complex relationship between radon and geology including sources and transport pathways.
 Tellus airborne geophysical data and soil geochemistry data along with bedrock, soil and aquifer data provide rich datasets to explore the occurrence and transport of radon in earth materials.
 Research partners Trinity College Dublin have been undertaking research on radon hazard prediction through an Enterprise Partnership Scheme (financed by the Irish Research Council and Geological Survey Ireland, 2015) and through a Geological Survey Ireland short call research grant (2017), described below.